Milwaukee–Dearborn subway

 The Milwaukee–Dearborn subway is an underground section of the Chicago "L" system in The Loop, Chicago, Illinois.
 It is 3.85 mi long and forms the central part of the Blue Line.
-As of February 2013, the subway serves an average of 44,584 passengers each weekday.
+As of September 2025, the subway serves an average of 19,337 passengers each weekday.
 Since the subway is served by the Blue Line, it is open to passengers 24 hours a day and 365 days a year.

 History

 The Milwaukee–Dearborn subway project was funded by New Deal programs established by Franklin D. Roosevelt during the Great Depression.
 In 1937, the city of Chicago successfully applied for a federal grant and loan from the Works Progress Administration to fund the construction of two subway tunnels, the first of which would be built beneath State Street and the second beneath Milwaukee Avenue and Dearborn Street.
 In March 1939, construction began on the Milwaukee–Dearborn subway.
 The tunnel was buried deep to enable the use of a tunnel boring machine throughout the construction of the subway.
 Only brief sections were built using the "cut-and-cover" method.
 Rationing imposed by World War II delayed completion of the subway due to a shortage of materials.
 Construction on the Milwaukee–Dearborn subway, which was 80% completed in 1942, was temporarily halted to allow for the scarce supply of labor and materials to be used to continue construction of the State Street subway, which was considered a priority.
 In December 1945, the city of Chicago resumed work on the Milwaukee–Dearborn subway.

 The Milwaukee–Dearborn subway officially opened for passenger service on February 25, 1951.
 In 1958, the southern branch of the tunnel was extended under Congress Parkway, past its former terminus at LaSalle, to connect to the Congress Branch in the median of the Eisenhower Expressway.
 A new station was opened at this time at Clinton Street.
 On February 9, 1992, the Chicago Transit Authority closed the Grand/Milwaukee station due to budget cuts and low ridership.
 The station reopened on June 25, 1999 at 6:00 a.m.
 On April 13, 1992, the Milwaukee–Dearborn subway closed due to the great flood of Chicago.

-The three neighbouring stations in the Loop area, Washington, Monroe, and Jackson, form one long continuous platform that runs underneath Dearborn Street.
+The three neighboring stations in the Loop area, Washington, Monroe, and Jackson, form one long continuous platform that runs underneath Dearborn Street.